Copano Rickey: 2014: four-year-old season

-2015: Five-year old season
+2015: five-year-old season

 Copano Rickey started the year off with the Tokai Stakes, with Yutaka Take as his jockey.
-After taking the lead at the 4th corner he finished the race with a 4-length lead.
+After taking the lead at the 4th corner, he finished the race with a 4-length lead.
 After this race, Copano Rickey was entered in to the February Stakes once again, where the horse once again ran in second, trailing front-runner Admire Royal for most of the race before taking the lead and keeping the lead even as Incantation closed in, winning the race by a half-length lead.
 A few days later, it was announced that the horse had suffered a left distal radius fracture and reported that it would take six months to recover.

+His recovery was progressing well throughout the summer, and he made his return on the Nippon TV Hai in October, as he was sticking with Take again as his jockey.
+In the race, Copano Rickey led for the majority of the race until he faded out on the final straight and finished third on the day, behind Sound True and Chrysolite (horse)|Chrysolite.
+His next race was the JBC Classic.
+Take similarly rode him as the previous going and for this time around, he managed to held on to win by two-and-a-half lengths over Chrysolite whilst Hokko Tarumae placed third.
+He also became the fifth horse in history to win this race in back-to-back years.
+Despite having a good year so far, he closed the season on bad note in December as he only managed to finish in seventh place at the Champions Cup and fourth place at the Tokyo Daishōten.
+Post race, Take admitted that Copano Rickey was marked so well by other horses that made him hard to get to the right position at the corners.
+For his excellent performance for the year with three graded stakes win in six starts, he was awarded as the best dirt horse of the year by the JRA.